hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

     }
 ```

-### Common validation for all Rich Schema objects on the Ledger
-- Check that ID DID's id-string is the base58 representation of the SHA2-256 hash of the `content` field.
-- If the object is supposed to be immutable:
-  - Make sure that no object with the given ID exist on the ledger
-  - Make sure that no object with the `(name, version, transaction type)` exist on the ledger

-There is no validation that referenced Rich Schema objects (defined by their DIDs) are present on the Ledger.
-This is done so to
-- allow references to objects from other Ledgers
-- simplify the workflow

 ### Common template for any Rich Schema object representation in State
 Any Rich Schema object is stored in a Patricia Merkle Trie State as key-value pairs.